 - Contribution of one spouse to the personal career or educational opportunity of the other spouse;

-- Desirability of retaining the martial home as a residence for any children of the marriage
+- Desirability of retaining the marital home as a residence for any children of the marriage

 Marital Property Division Can Be Extremely Complicated